maieutiquer/useful-links/README.md

 useful-links
 ============

-A Joomla module that shows a list of useful links.
+A Joomla module that shows a list of useful links in one or more columns.